Chocolate4U/Iran-v2ray-rules/README.md

 - `geoip:cloudflare`
   Contains the IP addresses of Cloudflare CDN.

+- `geoip:cloudfront`
+  Contains the IP addresses of Cloudfront CDN.

+- `geoip:fastly`
+  Contains the IP addresses of Fastly CDN.

+- `geoip:gcore`
+  Contains the IP addresses of G-Core CDN.

 - `geoip:google`
   Contains the IP addresses of Google, GoogleCloud and GoogleBot.